awsdocs/aws-lambda-developer-guide/doc_source/python-image.md

   These base images are preloaded with a language runtime and other components that are required to run the image on Lambda\.
 AWS provides a Dockerfile for each of the base images to help with building your container image\.

-  AWS provides base images for x86\_64 architecture and arm64 architecture\.
+  For runtimes that use the Amazon Linux 2 operating system, AWS provides base images for x86\_64 architecture and arm64 architecture\.
 + Open\-source runtime interface clients \(RIC\)

   If you use a community or private enterprise base image, you must add a [Runtime interface client](runtimes-images.md#runtimes-api-client) to the base image to make it compatible with Lambda\.
 + Open\-source runtime interface emulator \(RIE\)

    Lambda provides a runtime interface emulator for you to test your function locally\.
 The base images for Lambda and base images for custom runtimes include the RIE\.
-For other base images, you can download the RIE to [testing your image](images-test.md) locally\.
+For other base images, you can download the RIE for [testing your image](images-test.md) locally\.

 The workflow for a function defined as a container image includes these steps: